 An apple cider vinegar hair rinse is the perfect all-natural way to give your hair a soft, luxurious look and feel.
 It works like a conditioner that you use after shampooing, but unlike conventional products, there are no synthetic additives, it costs next to nothing, and you can make it at home in all of two minutes.

 To start, choose an organic, raw, and unfiltered brand of apple cider vinegar for your hair.
 You’ll want a product that is slightly cloudy, and has a small amount of sediment (or “mother”).
 Raw apple cider vinegar still contains all of the naturally-occurring nutrients and enzymes from the fermentation process, which is why it is preferred over the pasteurized and clarified kind.
-Once you have your vinegar, here’s what to do:

 Warning: Mixing the vinegar with enough water is absolutely essential.
 Do not apply undiluted vinegar to your scalp or hair.
 More vinegar does not mean better results.